 The University Police Department submits semiannual Uniform Crime Report data to the Florida Department of Law Enforcement for the Tampa Campus.
 They also regularly disseminate information concerning the incidence of crime through local and on-campus media.
 The data is ultimately published by the FBI in the Uniform Crime Report.
-The chart on the next page reflects the number of crimes reported for select offenses as required by federal law.
+The chart provided on Page 7 of this report reflects the number of crimes reported for select offenses as required by federal law.
 These numbers also reflect crimes reported to campus security authorities during the same time period.
 These numbers were combined with the numbers of crimes reported to law enforcement officials.
 Florida Department of Law Enforcement definitions of the select offenses are available by contacting the University Police Department.